atakemura/treetap/README.md

 # Known Issues

 You may have difficult time building the container and running the scripts on M1/M2-based Macs.
 The scripts have only been tested on a standard Ubuntu machine and Intel Mac.

 # Publications/Citations

-n/a.
+* Akihiro Takemura, Katsumi Inoue:
+Generating Explainable Rule Sets from Tree-Ensemble Learning Methods by Answer Set Programming.
+ICLP Technical Communications 2021: 127-140 https://arxiv.org/abs/2109.08290

 # License
 TBD.